Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Transversal or Soft Skills/01_Building-Soft-Skills-for-Impact.md

 ### Learning Activities

-- **Presentation or video** (10 mins): Introduction to soft skills: Definition of soft skills and distinction with hard skills.
+- **Presentation or video** (10&nbsp;mins): Introduction to soft skills: Definition of soft skills and distinction with hard skills.
-- **Self-assessment and discussion** (25 mins): The learners can complete a self-assessment questionnaire on key soft skills and reflect on their strengths and what they need to develop further.
+- **Self-assessment and discussion** (25&nbsp;mins): The learners can complete a self-assessment questionnaire on key soft skills and reflect on their strengths and what they need to develop further.
-- **Discussion** (20 mins): In groups, identify the major challenges facing data stewards to meet the needs of data and research support and the soft skills needed to address them.
+- **Discussion** (20&nbsp;mins): In groups, identify the major challenges facing data stewards to meet the needs of data and research support and the soft skills needed to address them.

 ### Materials to Prepare